hyperform/hyperform/README.md

 * :full_moon: Trigger a `valid` event, when an input becomes valid, again.
 * :new_moon: Allow functions to hook into the actual validations to accept or reject inputs.
-* :waxing_crescent_moon: Translate validation messages.
+* :first_quarter_moon: Translate validation messages.
 There are some partial translations available: https://github.com/hyperform/hyperform-l10n
 * :full_moon: Provide a registry for user defined validators, that are called automatically in the `validity.customError` step.